Diffuse, Attend, and Segment: Unsupervised Zero-Shot Segmentation using Stable Diffusion: Method

 \textbf{Non-Maximum Suppression.} The iterative attention merging step yields a list $\mathcal{L}_p\in\mathbb{R}^{N_p\times64\times64}$ of $N_p$ object proposals in the form of attention maps (probability maps).
 Each proposal in the list potentially contains the activation of a single object.
 To convert the list into a valid segmentation mask, we use non-maximum suppression (NMS).
 This can be easily done since each element is a probability distribution map.
-We can simply take the index of the largest probability at each spatial location across all maps and assign the membership of that location to the index of the corresponding map.
+We can take the index of the largest probability at each spatial location across all maps and assign that location's membership to the corresponding map's index.
 An example is shown in Fig.~\ref{fig:nms}.
-Note that, before NMS, we first upsample all elements in $\mathcal{L}_p$ to the original resolution.
+Note that, before NMS, we upsample all elements in $\mathcal{L}_p$ to the original resolution.
 Formally, the final segmentation mask $\mathcal{S}\in\mathbb{R}^{512\times512}$ is